En bref

 CVG 5185 Construction Life Cycle Analysis (3 units)

 General overview of analyzing the economics of construction projects by applying the concept of time value of money.
 Financing strategies for construction projects and profitability analysis; Correlation between Value Engineering, Life cycle cost analysis and assessment for construction projects.
 Break Even, Sensitivity and Risk analysis and their application to project life cycle analysis.
+This course is equivalent to CIVJ 5185 at Carleton University.

 Course Component: Lecture